 Nobel Prizewinner Richard Feynman subscribed to this myth by writing :

 “To those who do not know mathematics it is difficult to get across a real feeling as to the beauty, the deepest beauty, of nature … If you want to learn about nature, to appreciate nature, it is necessary to understand the language that she speaks in“.

-Truth: Sorry Richard, I must most respectfully disagree.
-Mathematics is only one language of physics; one of several ways to understand physics principles.
+Truth: Please forgive me most esteemed Messers Galileo and Feynman, but I must respectfully disagree.
+Mathematics is just one language of physics; one of several ways to understand physics principles.
 Just like one can learn to drive a car without any vehicle dynamics math, or follow a recipe there are other ways to understand physics and cosmology; other “languages.”